Bizagi features an OData service which handles aspects of the Experience design, as described at Data services.

 Customizing the returned attributes

-In case you want to filter or completely change the set of attributes which return information for this invocation, refer to Setting which business information is returned.
+In case you want to filter or completely change the set of information returned for this services invocations, refer to Setting which business information is returned.

 To restrict the access to the Entities data service, you must go to Bizagi Studio's Expert view.
 Once there, select the Security option and expand the following nodes: Authorization > Pages > Administration.
 After expanding the latter, look for the Entities option and click it.